Jardo72/rdbms-diff/README.md

 ```
 python -m rdbmsdiff.data.main <config-file> -h
 ```

+TODO:
+- eventual need for customization of data validation

 ## Test Databases (Docker Images)
 The [test-db](./test-db) directory structure contains Dockerfiles and SQL scripts that can be used to build Docker images with test databases based on various database engines.
 These databases can be used to test the tools comprising RDBMS Diff.